 Cold sores?
 I despise them.
 Unfortunately, I am one of the not-so-lucky people who get them.
 Repeatedly.
 Lately, it seems that I’ve been getting them more frequently—no doubt due to stress.

 You see, stress happens to be my biggest trigger for the painful sores, but illness, sleep deprivation, exposure, and more can all contribute to a cold sore outbreak.
-Now, as soon as I feel one coming on, I turn to proven effective essential oils.
+Now, as soon as I feel one coming on, I turn to proven effective essential oils for an easy cold sore treatment.

 Also known as fever blisters, cold sores are most frequently caused by the herpes simplex virus and are usually spread by contact or kissing.
 At the onset of a cold sore, the area may turn red and begin itching or tingling.